department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-support.md

 ## **Report an incident**

-To report a security or privacy incident, or an urgent critical operational incident requiring immediate support, check the [#event-bus-support Slack channel][slack-#event-bus-support] Topic for our PagerDuty email address.
-Sending an email to this PagerDuty address will generate a notification to the on-call engineer's mobile device 24/7 as long as the email was sent from a @va.gov email address.
-You can expect a response within 30 minutes in the [#event-bus-support Slack channel][slack-#event-bus-support] in the Office of CTO @VA workspace.
+To report a security or privacy incident, or an urgent critical operational incident, send an email from your @va.gov email address (or other pre-approved email domain) to the PagerDuty email address.
+You can find our PagerDuty email address in the Topic of the [#event-bus-support Slack channel][slack-#event-bus-support].

-If you prefer to use a non @va.gov email address to trigger notifications to the on-call engineer's mobile device, you can request a specific email address, or workplace email domain, be added to an "allowed list".
-To initiate this request, send a message explaining your need to the [#event-bus-support Slack channel][slack-#event-bus-support] and the appropriate personnel will reach out to you.

-Please include the following information in your email:
+* Please include the following information in your Incident email:
     * Is this a security or privacy incident?
 Yes/No
     * Which environment is impacted?
 Sandbox/Production
     * Briefly, what is the impact of the incident?
+* Sending an email to the PagerDuty address will generate a PagerDuty notification to the on-call engineer's mobile device 24/7.
+* You can expect a response within 30 minutes in the [#event-bus-support Slack channel][slack-#event-bus-support] in the Office of CTO @VA workspace.

+### Pre-approved email domains

+If you prefer to use a non @va.gov email address to trigger notifications to the on-call engineer's mobile device, you can request a specific email address, or workplace email domain, be added to an "allowed list".
+To initiate this request, post a message explaining your need in the [#event-bus-support Slack channel][slack-#event-bus-support] and the appropriate personnel will reach out to you.

 ## **General support requests**